loveencounterflow/coffeenode-chr/README.md

 Like in an X-ray, we see that the string now holds *five* codepoints, in spite of there being only *four* characters, as in the previous one.
-The first two codepoints are rendered with the Unicode Replacement Character (which itself, confusingly, has a codepoint, `0xffd`), as they constitute, each by itself, *no legal codepoints*, as they must always appear side-by-side.
-The numbers shown—`0xd851` and `0xdd63`—indicate that JavaScript *can* deal with those positions, it just cannot print out a suitable glyph for them.
-In essence, all codepoints deemed illegal are mapped to `0xfffd` on their way through the output pipeline.
+The first two codepoints are rendered with the Unicode Replacement Character (which itself—confusingly—has a codepoint, `0xffd`; in essence, all codepoints deemed illegal are mapped to `0xfffd` at some point on their way through the output pipeline), as they are *no legal codepoints* when occurring without a suitable partner.

-Indeed, when we apply the formula for
-Unicode Surrogate Pair conversion to the first two codepoints in the critical text:
+However, the numbers shown (`0xd851` and `0xdd63`) indicate that JavaScript *can* deal with those positions, it just cannot print out a suitable glyph for them.
+Indeed, when we apply the formula for Unicode Surrogate Pair conversion to the first two codepoints in the critical text:

     H = 0xd851
     L = 0xdd63